zuhairabs/portfolio/content/blog/12-switch-to-gatsby/index.md

 As for me, one of the first things I wanted to accomplish this year was the complete redesign of my blog.
 This one was built using the <a target='_blank' href="https://docs.getpelican.com/en/stable/">Pelican</a> python-based static site generator combined with the <a target="_blank" href="https://github.com/alexandrevicenzi/Flex">Flex</a> theme.

-All in all, it emcompassed interesting features like mobile responsiveness and plugins for Disqus, AddThis and Google Analytics.</br>
+All in all, it encompassed interesting features like mobile responsiveness and plugins for Disqus, AddThis and Google Analytics.</br>
 And most importantly, it easily integrated with Markdown files which was convenient for post writing.

 ![My old blog](./images/screenshot.png)